 Should the student develop a questionable pattern of absences, the principal or attendance committee may require a statement from a doctor or health clinic verifying the illness or condition that caused the student's absence from school in order to determine whether the absence or absences will be excused or unexcused.

 Tardy

-Students who do not arrive in class by the campus start time are counted tardy.
-Students that are tardy are subject to disciplinary action.
+Students who do not arrive in class on time are tardy and are subject to disciplinary action.

-Late Arrival/Early Departure
+Late Arrival